oslomet-arx-as-a-service/Rapport/de-identification/de-identification.md

 and guided by legislation."*

 De-identification is a critical component in research,  mainly because it protects the privacy of individuals because once de-identified, a data set is considered to no longer contain personal identifiable information(PII).
 If a dataset does not include PII its use or distribution does not violate any privacy laws such as GDPR[https://gdpr.eu/data-privacy/]

+## Terminology

+- Equivalence class

+    Records in a dataset that have the same values on the quasi-identifiers.

+- PII

+    PII or Personal Identifiable Information is any data that can be used to clearly identify an individual.

+- Masking

+    the process of removing a variable or replacing it with pseudonymous or encrypted information.

+- Variable

+    column of values in a data set representing a set of attributes.

+## De-identification overview

 There are two main types of de-identification:
  - Anonymization